rklymentiev/py-for-neuro/slides/chapter2_04_pep8.md

 <center><img src="names_meme.jpg" width="400"></center>

-Notes: There is nothing wrong to call your variables `test`, `x`, `my_func` when performing some quick task, but try to keep names as clear as possible when you are working on a code for a broader audience (and even for yourself, since after several days you probably won't remember the purpose of the functions you created).
-If you saw a function `get_average_size()` in someone's code, you could assume that it has to do something with array size or something.
-But what would `function_version_1_test_fixed()` function do?
+Notes: There is nothing wrong with calling your variables `test`, `x`, or `my_func` when performing some quick task, but try to keep names as clear as possible when you are working on a code for a broader audience (after several days even you probably will not remember the purpose of the functions you created).
+If you saw a function `get_average_size()` in someone's code, you could assume that it has to do something with array size.
+But what could `function_version_1_test_fixed()` function do?

 ---